Juggernaut9434/garynotes/marketingNow1.md

 otherwise we will have trouble tomorrow

 #### What have we not talked about yet?
-Taking calc'd risk, and making decisions everyday
-We will never have all the answers but the more we understand about consumers, the more comfortable we get about decisions
+Taking calculated risk, and making decisions everyday We will never have all the answers but the more we understand about consumers, the more comfortable we get about decisions